 The television production 'Quantum Leap' was a very popular show which

 sits comfortably in the mind of the younger generation of the nienteen eightees.
-H G Wells will long be remembered for having placed the idea in to the British psyche.
-Is it so unlikely that some new and unknown device, constructed by industry and
+H G Wells' Time Machine will long be remembered for having placed the idea in to the British psyche.
+Is it so unlikely that some new and unknown technology, constructed by industry and

 which seem to encourage the open mind.
 Among legends of unknown and Fortean events there are cases of photographs which show objects and persons existing in impossible times and locations.
 There is one circulating at the moment which purports to

 show a young Vladimir Putin as a soldier in the nineteen forties.
 There are presently a number of men and women around the world who claim that they have travelled in time themselves.
 Who are these strange people and what are their stories?
 At the